 Reasons to Visit Maui

 To start, if you love whale watching, Maui is the best spot in the winter months to see whales.
-Both times I went I saw whales everywhere, all the time.
-You couldn’t miss them.
-They were incredibly active and you could see them breach right from the beach.
+Every time I’ve been I’ve seen countless whales each day.
+You can’t miss them.
+They are incredibly active and you can see them breach right from the beach.

-Here are the other things I quickly came to love about Maui:
+Here are the other reasons to love Maui:

 - The food is fantastic – Truly, every meal we had was great.
 The food was fresh, the seafood was fantastic, and there was not one meal where I felt I’d fallen into a tourist trap.